gsai29/Perception-Stack-for-Autonomous-Vehicle/README.md

-To run P3 - EinsteinVision
+To get the output from deep learning models:

 1. For 2D Object Detection, run all the cells in Human_Pose_and_MiDAS.ipynb